HSLdevcom/helmet-ui/README.md

     - Fix: perhaps the Python could be commanded to stop Emme process gracefully?
 1. Logs are written under the Helmet Model System folder and while they are rotated on daily basis per given filename, the folder is never ultimately cleaned up.
 1. Uncaught exceptions in Python scripts might result in an inconsistent state of the UI.
 For example, leaving the UI in running state although the script has crashed.
-    - Fix: ensure the Exceptions are caught and update the `status` dictionary accordingly, and also remember to always pass it to the logger as the `extra` parameter
+    - Fix: ensure the Exceptions are caught and update the `status` dictionary accordingly, and also remember to always pass it to the logger as the `extra` parameter.
+That is, all errors should be logged on level `ERROR` and with `status["state"]` set to `failed`.
         - e.g. `self.logger.error("something broke", extra=self.status)`
     - Fix on UI: without knowing what happened, this might be a bit challenging, but one might try to cover up the situation where Python process ends unexpectely without reporting the status with state `failed`.